Serge Aurier: Paris Saint-Germain

 On 23 July 2014, Aurier joined Paris Saint-Germain on a season-long loan with an option for the Parisian club to purchase outright.
 His move to PSG was believed to be as a replacement for incumbent right back Christophe Jallet.
 Upon moving to PSG, Aurier stated he had no concern over his first-team chances, despite facing competition from Gregory van der Wiel, who also plays primarily as a right back.

 Aurier made his PSG debut in the 2014–15 Ligue 1, coming on as a substitute for Van der Wiel in a 2–0 win over Bastia on 16 August 2014.
 He scored his first goal for PSG in the Round of 16 of Coupe de la Ligue in a 3–1 victory over Ajaccio.
 In the first half of the season, Aurier was unable to establish himself in the first team due to his own injury concerns and international commitments.
 Aurier played his first PSG match in one month – lasting the entire 90 minutes – in a 2–2 draw against Caen; his performance was later praised after the match.
 During the match, however, he injured himself and was not substituted out, as manager Laurent Blanc had previously used all three of his substitutions earlier in the match.
-Whilst on the sidelines in PSG's UEFA Champions League match against Chelsea, Aurier found himself in trouble with UEFA after criticising Björn Kuipers' refereeing decision and calling him a "dirty son of a bitch" in a video posted on Facebook.
+Whilst on the sidelines in PSG's UEFA Champions League match against Chelsea, Aurier found himself in trouble with UEFA after criticising Björn Kuipers's refereeing decision and calling him a "dirty son of a bitch" in a video posted on Facebook.
 Though Aurier later apologised for his actions, UEFA nonetheless suspended him for three matches.

 On 29 April 2015, Aurier secured a permanent move to PSG, signing a four-year contract.
 Aurier's first game after signing for the club on a permanent basis came in the Trophée des Champions against Lyon, where he scored his first PSG goal and helped the club win 2–0.
 Aurier found himself competing with Van der Wiel over a right position under the management of Blanc.
 Aurier scored his first league goal for PSG goal on 26 September 2015 in a 4–1 win over Nantes.
 For his performance, Aurier was named Team of the Week by L'Équipe.
 Four days later, Aurier scored in the Champions League group stage in a 3–0 win over Shakhtar Donetsk.
 Aurier scored against Lyon for the second time in the season three months later on 13 December 2015, helping his team to a 5–1 victory.

 Aurier was suspended indefinitely on 14 February 2016 for calling teammate Ángel Di María a "clown" and calling Blanc a "fiotte" (a homophobic slur) during a question-and-answer session on Periscope in which he also criticised supposed favouritism towards striker Zlatan Ibrahimović.
 Following his suspension, PSG ordered Aurier to train with their reserve side from 29 February until 20 March.